-The collection of the time windows in $\mathcal{P}_i^{\textnormal{total}}$ (i.e., consecutive windows of 24 hours and their translations of 8 and 16 hours), allows to chunk the longitudinal evolution of the signals coherently with the way we extracted the low-frequency time-dependent covariates of Step 2.
-We shall refer to the portion of the vital signs signals corresponding to an interval in $\mathcal{P}_i^{\textnormal{total}}$ with the term \emph{time-series instance}.
+The collection of the time windows in $\mathcal{P}_i^{\textnormal{total}}$ (i.e., consecutive windows of 24 hours and their translations of 8 and 16 hours), allows chunk the longitudinal evolution of the signals coherently with the way we extracted the low-frequency time-dependent covariates of Step 2.
+We shall refer to the portion of the five vital signs signals corresponding to an interval in $\mathcal{P}_i^{\textnormal{total}}$ with the term \emph{time series instance}.

-\item Per each patient $i$ who has not acquired an infection during the stay in the {ICU}, we call \emph{not-infected} instances all the instances whose time windows are in $\mathcal{P}_i^{\textnormal{total}}$.
+\item Per each patient $i$ who has acquired no infection during his/her stay in the {ICU}, we termed his/her time series instances as the \emph{not-infected} instances.
+For such a patient we considered all time series instances whose time windows are in $\mathcal{P}_i^{\textnormal{total}}$.

-\item For each patient $i$ who has acquired an infection during the stay in the ICU, we first divide the complete ICU as in point~2 ($\mathcal{P}_i^{\textnormal{total}}$).
-We then label all time-windows where an ICU-AI event has occurred as an outcome event (i.e., the time-window includes the time-stamp at which the ICU-AI episode has been recorded).
-In addition, we also label all the time windows preceding a time-window containing the onset of an ICU-AI event as outcome events.
-All remaining time windows are treated as non-infected. \item We only consider the first ICU-AI and we discard all the other recurrent episodes from the same patient.
-Thus, all the instances following the first infection are discarded. \item We equip each \emph{time-series instance} with an extra time-series, monitoring the presence of missing values: in this way we can track the missing records at each time stamp. \end{enumerate} Hence, each \emph{time-series instance} can be described by a $6\times 1440$ matrix, whose rows represent the type of \emph{time-series features} (i.e., HR, ABP, pulse pressure, \chemfig{SaO2}, BR and missing records) and the columns the time domain.
-The illustration of one sample \emph{time-series instance} is shown in Figure~\ref{fig:ICUAI_example_instance}.
+\item For each patient $i$ who acquired an infection during the stay in the ICU, we first divided his/her ICU stay as in point~2 ($\mathcal{P}_{i}^{\text{total}}$).
+We then labeled as an event all the time windows where an ICU-AI event has occurred (i.e., those time windows including the time-stamp at which the ICU-AI episode was recorded).
+Likewise, we also labeled all the time windows preceding the time window containing the onset of an ICU-AI event as outcome events.
+By doing this, we tagged as an event those time series instances anticipating at the most the 24 hours prior to the moment when the ICU-AI episode was reported.
+This choice comes naturally with the necessity of modeling the high volatility of the outcome variable under the exam.
+Unlike other events, such as death in the ICU, the onset of acquired infections cannot be detected at one precise moment unless the worsening of clinical conditions has become overt.
+All remaining time windows associated with no infectious episode, are therefore treated as not-infected. \item We considered the first ICU-AI episode while discarding all the other recurrent episodes from the same patient.
+More precisely, all the instances following the first infection were discarded. \item We equipped each \emph{time series instance} with an extra time series monitoring the presence of missing values: This strategy allowed us to track the percentage of missing records at each time stamp. \end{enumerate}